-This version of instant miso soup which is known as “Miso-Maru (miso round)” in Japan or “Miso bomb” in other countries.
+This version of instant miso soup which is known as “Miso-Maru (miso round)” in Japan or “Miso balls” in other countries.
 It is perfect for those who are health conscious and busy.
 By just pouring hot water to a miso ball in a mug or a bowl, you can have Umami packed hearty miso soup instantly!

 Benefits of instant miso soup